nordeck/matrix-neoboard/docs/model/crdt-documents.md

 Frames apply changes to their attached elements when a frame is moved or resized or in the case of other operations.

-Rectangle shape with id: `E8LVfJCoYubKA-x2cuc0n` that is attached to the frame:
+Rectangle shape with id: `E8LVfJCoYubKA-x2cuc0n` that is attached to a frame:

 ```json
 {